 Course provider accreditation is subject to a three (3) year validation period from the date of approval.
 Upon expiration, re-application for ACP accreditation will be required.
-ACPs who fail to re-apply will face removal (see 7b).
+ACPs who fail to re-apply will face removal (see 8b).
 Course providers who have been denied ACP status will receive written communication noting the deficiencies.
 It is the responsibility of the course provider to ensure the continuing education accreditation program guidelines are met and deficiencies rectified prior to reapplication.

 - a.
-Re-application: ACPs are required to follow the same process for re-application which involves applying for ACP status and paying applicable fees. - b.
+Re-application: ACPs are required to follow the same process for re-application which involves meeting all course provider eligibility criteria, applying for ACP status and paying applicable fees. - b.
 Appeals: Appeals must be submitted by email correspondence to accreditation@insurancecouncilofbc.com.
-Appeals will only be reviewed if received within 30 days of the initial committee review.
+Appeals will only be reviewed if received within 30 days after the denial and/or written communication noting deficiencies was provided to the applicant.